gcsalzburg/plonk/README.md

 > See folder `demo-src` for an example of how to set up the folders

+This projects requires a server running PHP7 or later (or probably earlier too).

-1. Download this repo and upload it into a folder on your server
+1. [Download this repo here](https://github.com/gcsalzburg/plonk/archive/master.zip) and upload it into a folder on your server
 2. Create a folder called `folder-name-src` in root directory with this readme.
 2. Add a file called `meta.json` to this folder with the following data as a minimum: